Hundesprechschule Asra

-The Hundesprechschule Asra or Tiersprechschule Asra (Asra talking school for dogs, Asra talking school for animals) was an institution for performing dogs that existed in Leutenberg, Thuringia, Germany, from 1930 until near the end of World War II.
-Its Nazi talking dogs became a popular topic in the English-speaking press in 2011, when Jan Bondeson's Amazing Dogs: A Cabinet of Canine Curiosities used it as an example of Nazi-sponsored animal research.
+The Hundesprechschule Asra or Tiersprechschule Asra (Asra school for talking dogs or Asra school for talking animals) was an institution for performing dogs that existed in Leutenberg, Thuringia, Germany, from 1930 until near the end of World War II.
+The founder, Margarethe Schmidt taught her dogs a number of tricks, including vocal expression, and had them perform in public.
+In 2011, a non-fiction book published in Great Britain by Jan Bondeson, Amazing Dogs: A Cabinet of Canine Curiosities led to interest in the English-speaking press.
+The book used it as an example of Nazi-sponsored animal research.
+However, there is no evidence of a connection to the Nazi war effort, and the school was privately run.

 History

-The Hundesprechschule Asra was founded in 1930 by Margarethe Schmidt in Villa Viola, the house on the edge of the town of Leutenberg that she shared with her mother.
-It was named Asra after a particularly talented Great Dane,2 who was the mother of five of the six dogs at the school; the other, a terrier, was added later as a rescue.
+The Hundesprechschule Asra was founded in 1930 by Margarethe Schmidt, whose father was the owner of the Leutenberg paper mill.
+She lived in Villa Viola, a house on the edge of the town of Leutenberg with her mother.
+The school was named Asra after an alleged particularly talented Great Dane,2 who was the mother of five of the six dogs at the school.
+Another dog, a terrier, was added later as a rescue.
 Near the end of the war, in 1945, the villa was occupied by increasingly large numbers of refugees and Margarethe Schmidt closed the school and moved to West Berlin.